How to Help a Friend Through a Breakup

 Breakups are hard, even if it’s your friend going through the split instead of you.
 These situations are almost always complicated: maybe you loved their significant other, or maybe you disliked them for valid reasons.
-Either way, it makes it all that much more difficult to know exactly what to say or what to do to help your friend get through this time.
+Either way, it makes it all that much more difficult to know how to help a friend through a break up, and exactly what to say or what to do to help your friend get through this time.

 So what are some of the best ways to help your friend through a breakup?
 Be sure to provide them with a support system, think of their feelings above all, and follow the expert advice below.

 Don’t play the comparison game

 It’s normal to want to share parts of our own relationship experience as we’re listening to someone discuss their breakup, but it’s often not the best way to go about helping someone deal with heartbreak.
 “This may seem like a natural way of empathizing, but when someone is telling you about their breakup and you reply by turning it back to you, it doesn’t make the person feel better,” says Amy Chan, founder of Renew Breakup Bootcamp.
 Instead, concentrate on the situation that your friend is going through.